luisbocanegra/kde-material-you-colors/README.md

 `--plugin -p [ID]`&emsp; Wallpaper plugin id (default is org.kde.image) you can find them in: /usr/share/plasma/wallpapers/ or /.local/share/plasma/wallpapers

 `--file -f [ABSOLUTE_PATH]`&emsp; Text file that contains wallpaper absolute path (Takes precedence over the above options)

+`--ncolor -n [NUMBER]`&emsp; Alternative color mode (default is 0), some images return more than one color, this will use either the matched or last one

 `--light -l`&emsp; Enable Light mode (default is Dark)